KerbalIntegratedChipKorporation/POOF/README.md

 Therefore, certain parts of the framework (such as the telemetry and uplink components) are not guaranteed to work on a stock version of kOS.

-### Framework Versioning
-This framework was originally envisioned as version 2 of my personal kOS standard library.
-Its primary goal is to implement all of the features of my original standard library, but in a way that's easier to control.

 ### Speed
 For obvious reasons, this framework cannot run code super fast.
 For sanity's sake, you should never write blocking code (i.e. don't use the `wait` command), as this will stop EVERYTHING while it is executed and destroys the point of having this framework in the first place.
 If you want to wait a particular amount of time, use a timer.